cheshire-cat-ai/core/mkdocs/conceptual/prompts/hyde.md

 - {input} --> """
 ```

-## HyDE flow :material-information-outline:{ title="click on the hooks node to see the hooks documentation" }
+## HyDE flow :material-information-outline:{ title="click on the nodes with hooks to see their documentation" }

 !!! note "Developer documentation"
     - [HyDE hooks](../../technical/plugins/hooks.md)